UWOrbital/OBC-firmware/interfaces/obc_gs_interface/commands/README.md

     ```

 ### Step 4: Adding command responses
 If the command response being sent by the command has no data, you can skip this step.
-Otherwise we define a class in python to store the data nicely and in a more usable format.
+Otherwise we define a class in python to store the command response data nicely and in a more usable format.

 1. Locate the `command_response_classes.py` file.
-Right after the last class we can define a new one in the format specified in the code snipped.
+Right after the last class we can define a new one in the format specified in the code snippet.
 Make sure to replace `CmdName` and `CMD_NAME` with the name of your command.
-Note, this is a child class of the base class used to store command responses `CmdRes` and is defined with the `dataclass` decorator.
+Note, this is a child class of the base class used to store command responses, `CmdRes`, and is defined with the `dataclass` decorator which automatically handles some boilerplate functions for us.
 Additionally, we override the string method to help us better format the response (this is especially useful with the ground station CLI).
 ```python
 @dataclass
 class CmdCmdNameRes(CmdRes):